 By now, everyone understands people in sports get paid.
 Whether you are a Texas high school football coach or a backup quarterback in the NFL, money gets tossed around like life is one gigantic board game.
-However, when you breakdown what the top athletes earn, it will definitely make you wonder why you couldn?t be them, even just for one year.
+However, when you break down what the top athletes earn, it will definitely make you wonder why you couldn?t be them, even just for one year.

 Being a superstar athlete at the highest level is basically like winning the lottery.
 The amount of money a franchise forks out to make sure you play for them is downright insane at times.
 Golden State Warriors superstar guard Steph Curry is the perfect example of that.

 Prior to the 2017-18 season, the 6-foot-3 NBA All-Star point guard inked a then-record five-year, $201 million contract to keep him in the Bay Area during his prime.
-It was an obvious decision for the franchise considering Wardell Stephen Curry won two NBA Most Valuable Player awards and won two NBA championships for the Warriors.
+It was an obvious decision for the franchise considering Wardell Stephen Curry won two NBA Most Valuable Player awards and won three NBA championships for the Warriors.

 Here is how his current NBA salary breaks down before taxes: